List of The Idolmaster characters: 876 Production

 The talent agency introduced in and, so far, only prominently appearing in The Idolmaster Dearly Stars.

-876 idols
+Dearly Stars

 Three new idols introduced in The Idolmaster Dearly Stars, all of whom are/were affiliated with 876 Production.
 They also made cameo appearances in other games and a handful of episodes in the anime.
-Each of them also received a three-volume manga devoted to individual story lines in the game.
+Each of them also received a three-volume manga series devoted to individual story lines in the game.